La Sportiva Spire GTX

 After wearing the Spire GTX on a wet and sloppy backpacking trip on the Olympic Peninsula, I’m confident in trusting the shoe’s Gore-Tex membrane.
 The hike in was extremely muddy with many unavoidable sections of ankle-high muck and a few low puddles and creek crossings.
 Through it all, my feet remained dry and comfortable.
 Additionally, the tongue is connected to the upper almost all the way up to the collar, which means the Spire is waterproof almost all the way to the top—not always the case with low-top hikers.

-The Spire was one of the first shoes to feature Gore-Tex’s new Surround waterproofing system.
+The Spire was one of the first shoes to feature Gore-Tex’s Surround waterproofing system.
 In short, rather than just venting through the upper of the shoe, the Spire GTX has been designed to also release air through the footbed and midsole (mesh dotting the exterior of the midsole is a giveaway of the design).
 Compared to standard Gore-Tex, however, I would describe the improvement in breathability as incremental at best.
 In fact, when working hard in mild summer temperatures, I found that the shoe ran about as warm as Salomon’s X Ultra 3, which uses the standard membrane.
-On shoulder-season hikes in cooler temperatures (mid 40s to 50s Fahrenheit), the Spire did a nice job keeping my feet cool, but it was still noticeably warmer than a non-waterproof shoe.
+On shoulder-season hikes in cooler temperatures (mid 40s to 50s Fahrenheit), the Spire did a nice job keeping my feet cool, but it still was noticeably warmer than a non-waterproof shoe.
 And given the slight upgrade in ventilation, I wouldn’t recommend the Spire for snowshoeing or winter activities.
 Here, standard Gore-Tex will provide a light boost in warmth.

 Foot and Ankle Protection